Stochastic Approximation of the Paths of Killed Markov Processes Conditioned on Survival: Abstract

 \section{Abstract}

-Reinforced processes are known to provide a stochastic representation for the quasi-stationary distribution of a given killed Markov process.
-In this paper we shall adapt the construction to provide a stochastic representation for the law of the paths of a given killed Markov process conditioned on survival, proving this in discrete time with the state space being finite.
+Reinforced processes are known to provide a stochastic representation for the quasi-stationary distribution of a given killed Markov process - describing the killed Markov process at fixed time instants.
+In this paper we shall adapt the construction to provide a pathwise description.
+We also obtain a stochastic approximation for the quasi-limiting distributions of reducible killed Markov processes as a corollary.